 To avoid this, it is recommended to use natural scents over synthetic perfumes, a candle with a natural wick, and go scentless if you are extremely sensitive to smells.

-NOTE: If you experience negative effects from a candle, you should discontinue use immediately.
+NOTE: If you experience negative effects from a candle, you should discontinue use and get medically reviewed immediately.

 Lead Based Wick? – Be Careful What You Buy